dthiagarajan/grozi_tf/README.md

 Note: This repo is meant for keeping track of the progress I make on the project I'm working on for the summer of 2016.
 The full description can be found below, but as the project is in progress, a list of to-dos and tasks will be kept at the top for my own convenience.

-### Tasks
+### Current Tasks
+1.
-1. Pick one product from GroZi-120 (easiest choice would be Tide), and use TF (training and testing) to detect it in 20 shelf images, where half contain Tide, and half don't.
+..*Pick one product from GroZi-120 (easiest choice would be Tide), and use TF (training and testing) to detect it in 20 shelf images, where half contain Tide, and half don't.
+..*Build up related work for more background - find relevant computer vision tools (e.g. TensorFlow) and relevant application studies, and mention the drawbacks of other apps and tools.
 2. Pick a product that isn't as easily distinguished, and use TF to do the same thing again.
 3. Collect data from Mattin's for actual training.

-4.
+### Completed Tasks

 ### Project Description
 #### Introduction